 For more than two decades we have focused our attention on the development, implementation, and evaluation of pharmaceutical care practice.
 Indeed, as we look back and contemplate those formative years and the struggle to create a new practice, we realize that no matter how serious the debates, no matter how much resistance to change was encountered, this was a productive period, which profoundly influenced the development and direction of a profession.
-Our initial preoccupations focused on the prevailing realities of pharmacy as a profession grounded in what is often referred to as the real world.
+Our initial preoccupations focused on the prevailing realities of pharmacy ( Https://www.allo-pharmacie-garde.fr ) as a profession grounded in what is often referred to as the real world.
+And here it was the most important part of it.

 In essence, we struggled to understand both the nature and dynamics of a profession that was clearly in need of serious critical analysis.
 We swiftly learned that professions, as organizational entities, do not take too kindly to criticism or even intellectual exchange no matter how positively or responsibly applied.
 The public face of profession very rapidly becomes personal, and the debate-of-the-day is recast in defensive posturing and political positioning that serve no progressive purpose whatsoever.
 Our observations that pharmacy, at least in the United States, was far too preoccupied with ‘product’ and too little committed to cognitive functions were generally seen as idealistic, unreal, or simply the wrongheaded notions of academics cloistered in colleges, detached from such practical matters as survival in the marketplace.